-This week I've been wrapping up my latest class .. one with a focus on .. research.
+This week I've been wrapping up my latest class; one focusing on research.

 A few of the topics?
-How important it is to stay current with research findings..
-We've also become familiar with a number of famous research studies .. learned to discern for ourselves the quality and validity of published materials .. and written more than a few papers along the way
+How important it is to stay current with research findings.
+We've also become familiar with several famous research studies, learned to discern for ourselves the quality and validity of published materials, and written more than a few papers along the way

-Certainly there are online library to use as resources .. but I'll challenge you a bit.
-When was the last time you felt the magic that happens when you're lost amongst the rows .. sitting with a good book?
+Certainly, there are online libraries to use as resources, but I'll challenge you a bit.
+When was the last time you felt the magic that happens when you're lost amongst the rows, sitting with a good book?
 It's really pretty great

-There are also state and regional medical libraries .. that will have not only a physical building .. but an online presence as well.
-(Note: Fees for online medical libraries vary .. but most are $175-$200 annually)
+There are also state and regional medical libraries that will have not only a physical building but an online presence as well.
+(Fees for online medical libraries vary, but most are $175-$200 annually)

 Open Access Journals & Textbooks

-There are an incredible number of journals and textbooks .. that you can access online .. all of which are free(!)
+There is an incredible number of journals and textbooks that you can access online; all of which are free(!)

-Medscape ..
-Also has a wealth of articles from medical and public health journals
+Medscape – A wealth of articles from medical and public health journals